 Quick purchases made possible

 Many retailers do already offer quick deliveries.
 Nowadays you could order anything and get it delivered to you on the same day.
 Prime Air’s promise of 30 minutes drone delivery will only encourage people to hit that ‘Buy’ button more frequently.

-You could get anything you need delivered, as in food during a last minute decided party or an apparel for a high profile meeting being held at a short notice.
+You could get anything you need to be delivered, like food during a last-minute decided party or apparel for a high profile meeting being held at a short notice.